MetalheadTwinkx/SPT-Server-Manager/README.md

 This lightweight Rust project automatically detects and runs the SPT server executable in the same directory.
 It allows you to interact with the server through a terminal interface.

 ---
+# Downloads
+You can download the latest version of this project from the [Releases](https://github.com/yourusername/yourrepo/releases) page.

+### Available Downloads:
+- **[Latest Release](https://github.com/MetalheadTwinkx/SPT-Server-Manager/releases/latest)**: Includes pre-built binaries and source code.
+---
 ## Key Features